mxz7/nypsi/README.md

 ##### 🛠 moderation

 - every `ban, kick, mute, warn, unban and unmute` that is ran through nypsi is logged and saved and can be accessed with the `$history` and `$case` commands. with all of these commands you are also able to punish multiple people in the same command. use `$help mod` to view all of the moderation commands available. you are also able to moderate the `$snipe / $esnipe` command by including a filter with `$sf`

-##### ⛏ minecraft

-- `[disclaimer]` - this bot is not affiliated with minecraft/mojang in any way there are two minecraft related commands being `$mc` and `$skin`, both allow you to view information about a minecraft account, including past names and their current skin

 ##### 📊 server stats